Upper Caboolture

 AreaSearch analysis reveals Upper Caboolture significantly outperforming the majority of regions assessed nationwide

-Upper Caboolture has a balanced workforce across white and blue collar jobs.
-The construction sector is prominent with an unemployment rate of 2.6% and estimated employment growth of 7.9% over the past year, according to AreaSearch's statistical area data aggregation.
+Upper Caboolture has a balanced workforce with white and blue collar jobs.
+The construction sector is prominent, with an unemployment rate of 2.6% and estimated employment growth of 7.9% over the past year (AreaSearch).
+As of September 2025, there are 2,875 employed residents, with an unemployment rate of 1.4%, below Greater Brisbane's 4.0%.

-However, professional & technical services are under-represented at 4.2% compared to Greater Brisbane's 8.9%.
-The area offers limited local employment opportunities as indicated by Census working population vs resident population comparison.
-Over the 12 months to September 2025, employment increased by 7.9% and labour force by 6.4%, reducing unemployment by 1.4 percentage points.
-In contrast, Greater Brisbane saw employment grow by 3.8%, labour force expand by 3.3%, and unemployment fall by 0.5 percentage points.
-State-level data to 25-Nov shows Queensland's employment contracted by 0.01% with an unemployment rate of 4.2%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, varying significantly between sectors.
-Applying these projections to Upper Caboolture's employment mix suggests local employment should increase by 6.3% over five years and 13.1% over ten years.
+Professional & technical services are under-represented at 4.2%, compared to Greater Brisbane's 8.9%.
+Limited local employment opportunities are suggested by resident vs working population counts.
+Between September 2024 and September 2025, employment increased by 7.9% while labour force grew by 6.4%, reducing unemployment by 1.4 percentage points (AreaSearch).
+In comparison, Greater Brisbane saw employment grow by 3.8%, labour force expand by 3.3%, and unemployment fall by 0.5%.
+Jobs and Skills Australia's May-25 forecasts suggest national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Upper Caboolture's industry mix indicates local employment should increase by 6.3% over five years and 13.1% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment